dlhartman64/evolvingPhilosophers/README.md

 dpClient commands that begin with the word "relay" specify a dp that receives the request and forwards it through the ring.

-dpClient commands that begin with the work "direct" can connect and send a request, to any diningPhilosopher in the ring, and receive the reply from that diningPhilosopher.
+dpClient commands that begin with the word "direct" can connect and send a request, to any diningPhilosopher in the ring, and receive the reply from that diningPhilosopher.